HelenAmeliaAndersen/HelenAmeliaAndersen/README.md

 - 🌱 I’m currently learning School Subjects, computer, Violin and Chess.
 - 💞️ I’m looking to collaborate on October 30st, 2021
 - 📫 How to reach me ...
 - Don't follow me!
-I am sick...
+I am in vacation at Prince Edward Island, Canada!

 <!---
 HelenAmeliaAndersen/HelenAmeliaAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.